 Unlike other financial industries, the typical bonuses are nothing to write home about at around £1,000 per year.
 At this stage of the career, bonuses don’t fluctuate based on performance and will tend to be standard across the year group.
 If the firm has had a particularly good or bad year, the bonus pot may shrink or grow accordingly.

 For a school leaver apprentice, the starting salary will be approximately £20,000.
 This is notably lower than graduates starting salary reflecting the value of the graduate’s University education. £20,000 per year straight out of school without a degree is still a good starting salary, particularly when the paid-for professional qualification and various benefits are considered.

-A £2,000 annual salary increase from £30,000 in the first year to around £32,000 in the second year represents a 6% increase.
-Whilst most audit trainees will be far more useful members of the team by this stage, the annual pay doesn’t fully reflect this increased importance.
-This frustrating reality just has to be accepted as the salary bumps between years 2 and 3 and then 3 and 4 are much better.
+A £4,000 annual salary increase from £30,000 in the first year to around £34,000 in the second year represents a 13% increase.
+This represents a noticeable jump in income but it should be noted that the salary bumps between years 2 and 3 and then 3 and 4 are much better.

 The bonus will stay consistent throughout the training contract at around £1,000 a year and won’t meaningfully change until promotion to the Assistant Manager position.

 How much can a newly qualified Accountant (Assistant Manager) earn in audit at EY?